geological-survey-of-queensland/persistent-identifiers/README.md

 # Persistent Identifiers

-An identifier is any label used to name some thing (person, place, event) uniquely (whether online or offline).
-URLs are an example of an identifier.
-So are serial numbers, and personal names.
-A persistent identifier is guaranteed to be managed and kept up to date over a defined time period to reliably point to a digital or physical entity.
+An identifier (ID) is any label used to name some thing (person, place, event) uniquely (whether online or offline).
+URLs are an example of an identifier, as are serial numbers or personal names.
+A persistent identifier (PID) differs, however, in that it is guaranteed to be managed and kept up to date over a defined time period to reliably point to a digital or physical entity.

 ## PID Structure

-* The PID structure for most PIDs is XXnnnnnn, i.e. two (or more) alpha characters and six numerals.
-Numeral have leading zeros to acheive 6 numerals.
+The PID structure for most entities managed by the Geological Survey of Queensland is **XXnnnnnn**, i.e. two (or more) alpha characters and six numerals.
+Numerals have leading zeros to acheive 6 numerals.

-* The alpha characters are in upper case.
+The alpha characters provide some indication of the type of entity being assigned a PID.
+For example, "RA003459" indicates this PID is for a Resource Authority with an ID of 3459.
+"GF102201" indicates a Geological Feature with ID 102201.

 ## Reports, datasets and map collections use their own prefix